Inverse 3D Microscopy Rendering for Cell Shape Inference with Active Mesh: Numerical implementation

-\subsection{Numerical implementation}
+\section{Numerical implementation}

-\subsubsection{Acceleration}
+\subsection{Acceleration}

-The computation of the artificial image requires to compute the FT $\hat{u}_\Lambda$ for each of the N voxels of the spatial grid and for each of the $n_t$ triangles, with a runtime complexity of $\mathcal{O}$(N$\cdot n_t$).
-The mesh FT gradient requires to compute a $\mathcal{O}$(1) sum for each voxel, for each of the $n_v$ vertices, leading to a complexity of $\mathcal{O}$(N$\cdot n_v$).
-In practice, a $500^3$ confocal microscopy picture has of $125$ millions voxels , and a reasonable mesh will have $\approx 10^{3-4}$ vertices and triangles, leading to prohibitive computations times if this operation is not parallelized correctly.
-This high computational cost is a major restriction that has hampered the development of spectral methods in 3D, in spite of interesting potential applications \cite{jiang2019convolutional}.
+Computing the artificial image requires evaluating the FT $\hat{u}_\Lambda$ for each of the $N$ voxels times the number $n_t$ of triangles in the mesh, resulting in a runtime complexity of $\mathcal{O}(N \cdot n_t)$.
+The gradient of the mesh FT involves an $\mathcal{O}(1)$ sum per voxel for each of the $n_v$ vertices, leading to a total complexity of $\mathcal{O}(N \cdot n_v)$.
+In practice, a confocal microscopy image of size $500^3$ contains 125 million voxels, while a reasonable mesh typically consists of $10^{3-4}$ vertices and triangles.
+Without proper parallelization, these computations become prohibitive.
+The high computational cost has been a key limitation preventing the widespread use of spectral methods in 3D, despite their promising applications~\cite{jiang2019convolutional}.

 We propose two complementary strategies to accelerate the mesh FT: GPU parallelization and a narrow-band approximation method in the frequency domain.